Current Participants: 2022 – 2023

 Justin Halverson is a musician, organizer, poet and senior at the University of Minnesota Twin Cities.
 He majors in music, which he ties into his interest in the intersection of social, environmental and economic assets that benefit communities in creative ways.
 He is currently a leader of the West Bank Community Garden and is working with local activists and organizations to draft state legislation that funds the growth of community rain gardens.
 His other experience include working with multiple equity and sustainability organizations across the University of Minnesota campus, as well as Face Forward, Spark-Y Youth Action Labs, Project Sweetie Pie and the St. Paul School of Rock.
 Justin collaborates with local spoken word artists, plays bass in a number of bands and leads his own group.
 He envisions bringing people together around the intersection of art, nature and change that will transition us into a world that feels softer, smells like the seasons and moves just a little bit slower.

-Jessica Eckerstorfer is a senior English and philosophy double major with a concentration in civic life and ethics.
+Jessica Eckerstorfer graduated with an English and philosophy double major with a concentration in civic life and ethics.
 She is currently working with Free Arts Minnesota through the Art Connection Grant to bring local youth artwork to various venues in the Twin Cities.
 Her research focuses on environmental ethics and the links between the humanities and the environment, as well as consumer language and ecofeminism.
 In her spare time, Jessica continues to grow her mounting book collection, play the piano, spend time as an amateur photographer and bike around the Twin Cities.

-Moriah is a second-year student pursuing her undergraduate degree in food systems.
+Moriah graduated with a degree in food systems.
 She wants to make a difference in the food system by gathering people from all backgrounds and providing them with the ability to know how to cook nutritious and healthy foods as well as grow them.
 Additionally, she wants to increase the amount of locally sourced food in her city by enhancing local communities and economies.
 She is currently a member of the Real Food Challenge leadership team — a group working to get more local, fair, sustainable and humane food on campus.
 One of her favorite pastimes is running and racing, and she also loves to cook while perusing the internet for new recipes.

 Tyler Redden maintains office operations and publication orders for the Publications Office at the Institute on Community Integration, as well as providing general office and administrative support.
 Since October 2012 Tyler has worked in offices at the University, including the Carlson School of Management (IDSc/SME), School of Social Work, Center for Transportation Studies, Chemical Engineering and Material Sciences, and the Health Natural Sciences Libraries (with two years of prior experience working in retail banking).
 Tyler is a biology, society and the environment major with a concentration on the environment.
 Tyler is also a double minor in gay, lesbian, bisexual and transgender studies and sustainability studies, and is pursuing American Sign Language interpreting certification.
 Through the GLBTA Programs Office Tyler is listed as a staff and student resource due to his work in the GLBT mentoring program.